ansible/tox-ansible/README.md

 Users of tox-ansible v1 should use the stable/1.x branch because the default branch is a rewrite of the plugin for tox 4.0+ which is not backward compatible with the old plugin.

 Version 1 of the plugin had native support for molecule.
-Please see the "Running molecule scnearios" above for an alternative approach.
+Please see the "Running molecule scenarios" above for an alternative approach.

 ## License